ParaCoToUl/noarr-pipelines/docs/compute-node.md

     // runs on the scheduler thread,

     // useful to put empty chunks into hubs or to initialize global state
-    // or to pre-compute some datastructure and put it into a hub
+    // or to pre-compute some data-structure and put it into a hub

     // do not access links here
 });